matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 We also allow users with higher PL than the original sender to overwrite state events even if their mxid doesn't match the event's state_key.
-This fixes an abuse vector where an unprivileged user can immutably graffiti the state within a room by sending state events whose state_key is their matrix ID.
+This fixes an abuse vector where a user can immutably graffiti the state within a room by sending state events whose state_key is their matrix ID.

 Practically speaking, this means modifying the [authorization rules](https://spec.matrix.org/v1.2/rooms/v9/#authorization-rules) such that rule 8: